andydlindsay/lectures/planning/holmesglen.md

 ### Software Architecture
 * How you structure an application is incredibly important
 * And the solution is often customized to the problem
+* We'll show you various ways to structure web apps and cover best practices

 ### Responsive Design
-* Mobile devices are the most common way that users browse the internet
+* More and more users are choosing to consume the internet through mobile devices like phones and tablets
 * Responsive design means that our websites look great on a variety of devices/screen sizes

 ### Databases and Data Modelling
-* Data persistence
+* Databases allow us to store data in a safe and organized way
-* Structured, organized data allows us to ask questions of the data (eg. what's the most popular song, how many days in a row has the user logged in)
+* This structured, organized data allows us to ask questions (eg. what's the most popular song, how many days in a row has the user logged in)

 ### Ruby on Rails
+* An important part of the bootcamp is simulating a real-world development environment
-* We use Ruby on Rails for our real-world simulation weeks
+* We have chosen to use Ruby on Rails for our real-world simulation weeks
 * You'll use a language and framework you are unfamiliar with to add features to a partially finished app... just like the real world

 ### Computer Science Fundamentals
-* Most Fridays are Fundamental Fridays where we cover computer science fundamentals like algorithms, recursion, object-oriented programming, and data structures
+* Most Fridays in bootcamp are Fundamental Fridays where we cover computer science fundamentals like algorithms, recursion, object-oriented programming, and explore advanced data structures such as trees and stacks

 # Our Three Pillars